Has a company named NelNet has contacted you about your student loans? If so, you might have wondered who they are and how they got your name.

 Once you confirm that NelNet is your loan servicer, you can reach out to the company with specific questions about your situation.

-You can also create an account with NelNet to make accessing your loan information and monthly making payments easier.
+You can also create an online account with NelNet to make accessing your loan information and monthly making payments easier.